cdrg/poemarcut/README.md

 Press `F5` (default) to exit the tool when desired.

+The new price is always rounded down (decimal is truncated), to ensure the price is always reduced, even when the existing price is `2` (which will become `1`).

 An existing price of `1` will not be changed.

 For use when existing price is `1`, a list of suggested new prices in less valuable currencies is printed to the terminal using current economy data.